Jelmerro/carafe/README.md

 The following commands will setup a new carafe with steam installed.
 ```
-./carafe m add steam
+./carafe steam create
-./carafe m install steam -l ~/Downloads/SteamSetup.exe
+./carafe steam install -e ~/Downloads/SteamSetup.exe
-./carafe m link steam
+./carafe steam link
 ```
-It can now be started by simply running `./carafe steam`
+It can now be started by simply running `./carafe steam start`

-The install step can also be called without `-l`, in that case it will ask for the installer location.
+The install step can also be called without `-e`, in that case it will ask for the installer/executable location.

 ### Example for portable rufus

 For portable programs the install step can be skipped.
 The installation steps could be something like this:

-`./carafe m add rufus`
+`./carafe rufus create`

 Now copy all the portable program files somewhere to the carafe.
 The location for our new rufus carafe is `~/.carafe/rufus/drive_c`.

 `cp ~/Downloads/rufus.exe ~/.carafe/rufus/drive_c/`

-After coping the files, we can already execute rufus using this command:
+After copying the files, we can already execute rufus using this command:

-`./carafe rufus "C:/rufus.exe"`
+`./carafe rufus start -l "C:/rufus.exe"`

 Or create a link to the exe just like we did for Steam:

-`./carafe m link rufus`
+`./carafe rufus link`

 So we can run the rufus.exe like so:

-`./carafe rufus`
+`./carafe rufus start`

+### Other notes

+- To get more clarity about the carafes use the info and list commands
+- All info about the Steam carafe: `./carafe steam info`
+- A list of all the carafes: `./carafe list`
+- Remove the rufus carafe completely with: `./carafe rufus remove`

 ## Advanced usage